 Transportation for seniors in Omaha

-• Omaha Rapid Bus Transit (ORBT), a local transit system that provides faster and more frequent trips along eight miles on Dodge and Douglas streets between downtown Omaha and Westroads Mall
+• Omaha Rapid Bus Transit (ORBT).
+This rapid transit line provides faster, more frequent service along an eight-mile stretch of Dodge and Douglas Streets between downtown Omaha and Westroads Mall.

-Both the local bus system and ORBT offer metro fare discounts for seniors aged 62 and older, as well as adults with disabilities.
+Both the local bus system and ORBT offer reduced fares for seniors aged 62+, as well as discounts for adults with disabilities, making public transit more accessible and affordable for older residents.

 Transportation card image